 8—> Tipping is actually a custom

 The airlines don’t talk about it much because they’re all in an effort to make their planes seem cheaper than anyone else’s, but tipping has been a long understood custom of better-heeled travelers.
-If your flight attendant treated you well, don’t be a stranger to the $5 bill in the handshake technique at the end of your flight.
+If your flight attendant treated you well, don’t be a stranger to the $5 bill in the handshake technique at the end of your Commercial flight.
 Or, if you’re looking for the best possible treatment, try bringing a fully sealed box of chocolates from duty-free on board to give to the attendant helping you the most.
 If you’re on a long flight from JFK to Marrakesh, your effort will certainly be worth it when you ask for your 16th cup of water and a third pillow.

 9—> Your frequent flier account has a secret section where gate agents and phone representatives leave remarks